hannalam/Meteor-projects/README.md

 This app is a virtual wallet that client can input data, and server will response the appropriately.

-@tailwindcss is used for UI elements
+@tailwindcss @tailwindui are used for CSS & UI elements

 @noSQL is used to store data